frandallfarmer/neohabitat/pushserver/public/docs/region/NOT_FOUND.md

 To put down an object that's in your Avatar's hand, move your cursor to where you would like to place the object.
 Press the trigger, and select **PUT** (stick left).

 ### Interacting with Objects ![DO](https://raw.githubusercontent.com/frandallfarmer/neohabitat-doc/master/docs/images/do.png "**DO** command")
 To interact with an object you must place your cursor over it.
 This applies to objects in your Avatar's hand and those on the ground.
-Now, Press the trigger, and select **DO** (stick up) to activate the object.
+Now, Press the trigger, and select **DO** (stick down) to activate the object.

 ## No joystick?
 Using the number pad instead: